-TYPE: Heavy long-range bomber, in service as Assembly ship
+TYPE: Heavy bomber, Assembly ship

-ACCOMMODATION: Crew of five to six
+ACCOMMODATION: Crew of four

-POWER PLANT: Four Pratt & Whitney R-1830-35 turbocharged “Twin-Wasp” radial engines, rated at 1.200 hp each
+POWER PLANT: Four Pratt & Whitney R-1830-43 Twin Wasp radial engines, rated at 1,200 hp each

 COMMENT: The Consolidated B-24 “Liberator was a heavy long-range bomber of the USAAF during WW II and large aircraft for its day.
 It had a wing span of 110 feet and a gross weight of more than 30 tons.
 Powered by four 1,200 hp radial engines, it had a maximum fuel capacity of 2,814 US gallons and the bomb load varied from 2,000 to 4,000 kp depending on the distance of the target to be attacked.
 The crew varied from eight to 10 men, five or six of whom acted as gunners, manning the 10 machine guns usually carried for defence.